-When planning for the future of diversity and inclusion on Bay Path’s campus, it is important to acknowledge the past and present status of the Bay Path community.
+When planning for the future of diversity, equity, and inclusion on Bay Path’s campus, it is important to acknowledge the past and present status of the Bay Path community.
 As time goes by, the demographics of higher education continue to shift- when Bay Path was first founded in 1897, the student body looked much different than it does today.
 So much has changed since then as both our national and global societies have continued to develop over time.
 With the world of higher education constantly evolving, information about Bay Path’s history seems to be invaluable.
 Statistics on demographics, diversity, and campus climate have been essential in constructing realistic goals and timelines for achieving a more integrated campus community.

 The process of becoming a more integrated, accepting community is a collective effort."

 Our commitments to promoting diversity, equity, and inclusion, and to transparency throughout the process are deeply rooted and sincere.